JKotten/modern-telemetry/README.md

 4. Open the telemetry server.exe from Funbit and click the HTML5 App URL.
 5. Scroll down till you see the Modern Telemetry (KM/H) and open it.
 6. That's it!
 Enjoy!

+## CHANGELOG

+* Rewrote the Dashboard.JS file
+* Added support for ATS (KMH to MPH), (Liters to Gallons) ETC.
+* Made the font local so you don't need to be connect to the internet the entire time.